JasonQSY/Reversi/README.md

 It is just a simple game.

-In particular, you can read the comment and try to use AI2.
+In particular, you can read the comment and try to use AI_2.

-Actually, it is easy to make a Player vs. AI and AI1 vd.
-AI2 mode.
+Actually, it is easy to make a Player vs. AI and AI vs. AI_2 mode.

 Problems can be fixed: (I do not know if I have time to fix it)

   a.
-The AI may be a bit stupid although AI1 is better than AI2.
+The AI may be a bit stupid although AI is better than AI_2.
 I cannot decide that the position or the chess AI can eat is more important.

   b.
 No GUI (However, I do not want a gui here).